HariSekhon/DevOps-Bash-tools/README.md

     make linux-desktop

-    make ls-scripts             print list of scripts in this project, ignoring code libraries in lib/ and .bash.d/ make wc-scripts             show line counts of the scripts and grand total make wc-scripts2            show line counts of only scripts and total
+    make ls-scripts             print list of scripts in this project, ignoring code libraries in lib/ and .bash.d/

     make vim                    installs Vundle and plugins
     make tmux                   installs TMUX plugin for kubernetes context